hannah68/Woodland-e-commerce-react-/README.md

 - Express.js
 - Cloudinary
 - Mongoose
+- bcrypt & jsonwebtoken

 ## Installation
 - First, run `npm ci` to install the dependencies (need node.js for npm)
-- Finally, run `npm run start` to run the app via <a href="http://localhost:3000">localhost<a/>
+- Finally, run `npm run start` to run the app via <a href="http://localhost:3030">localhost<a/> and run `npm run start` for server

 ## In Progress
-1. Users should be able to register on the website to keep track of the items added to their basket and write reviews.
-Currently, I am working on a branch to create a backend for my project using **MongoDB and Express**.
-2. I will probably use a CDN such as Cloudinary to enhance the speed of image loading instead of storing them in assests.
+1. Improve search functionality: Enhance the search functionality to include options like autocomplete, suggestions, and filters that could make the search process faster and more accurate.
+2. Implement a payment system: Currently, the app is under construction for the payment system.
+Adding a payment system will allow users to complete their purchases and create a more seamless checkout experience.